Notes on Randomized Algorithms: Searching an array

+Suppose we have an array $A$ with $n$ elements, and we are told that one of the positions in the array contains a nonzero value (the ``prize'') while every other position contains zero.
+How quickly can we find the prize in the worst case?

+Any \emph{deterministic} algorithm will probe the array positions in some predictable order.
+An adversary can simulate the algorithm running in an execution where it always sees $0$ until it has checked every location.
+By putting the prize in the last place the algorithm looks, we get a worst-case input that requires at least $n$ probes to find it.

+In the average case, we might assume that instead of placing the prize in the worst possible position, it is placed uniformly at random.
+Now if we just scan the array from left to right, the expected number of probes will be

+This is still $Θ(n)$, but we've improved the constant factor by almost a factor of $2$.
+The cost is that we trust the adversary to place the prize randomly—but there is no reason for the adversary to do this.

 The trick to randomized algorithms is that we can can obtain the same expected payoff even in the worst case by supplying the randomness ourselves.
+Let's suppose that instead of scanning the array predictably from left to right, we flip a coin and either scan left-to-right or scan right-to-left with probability $1/2$ each.
+If the prize is in position $i$, then scanning left-to-right finds it in $i$ probes, while scanning right-to-left finds it in $n-i+1$ probes.
+The expected cost is thus

-If we turn over cards in a random order, then the same analysis for the average case tells us we get the same expected payoff of $0$—but unlike the average case, we get this expected performance no matter where the dealer places the cards.
+the same as in the average case.
+But now we don't make any assumptions about the input—by using just one bit of randomness we get this expected time no matter where the adversary puts the prize.

+A natural question is whether a more clever algorithm can do even better.
+Usually it's pretty hard to prove lower bounds on algorithms, but in this case we can use a classic result called \concept{Yao's lemma}~\cite{Yao1977} to show a worst-case lower bound on the expected cost of any randomized algorithm by constructing a probability distribution on inputs that gives a bad average-case lower bound for any deterministic algorithm.
+We'll give a proof of this in §\ref{section-Yao-lemma}, but the intuition is that any randomized algorithm acts like picking a deterministic algorithm at random, so if there is an input distribution that is bad for all deterministic algorithms, it is still bad even if we pick one of those algorithms randomly.

+In this case, the bad input distribution is simple: put the $1$ in each position $A[i]$ with equal probability $1/n$.
+For a deterministic algorithm, there will be some fixed sequence of positions $i_1,i_2,\dots$ that it examines as long as it only sees zeros.
+A smart deterministic algorithm will not examine the same position twice, so the $1$ is equally likely to be found $1,2,3,\dots,n$ probes.
+This gives the same expected $\frac{n+1}{2}$ probes as for the simple randomized algorithm, which shows that that algorithm is optimal.

+We've been talking about searching an array, because that fits best in our model of an input supplied to the algorithm, but essentially the same analysis applies to brute-force inverting a black-box function.
+Here we have a function $f$ and target output $y$, and we want to find an input $x$ such that $f(x)=y$.
+The same analysis as for the array case shows that this takes $\frac{n+1}{2}$ expected evaluations of $f$ assuming that exactly one $x$ works and we can't do anything clever.

+Curiously, in this case it may be possible to improve this bound to $O(√{n})$ evaluations if somehow we get our hands on a working quantum computer.
+We'll come back to this when we discuss quantum computing in general and Grover's algorithm in particular in Chapter~\ref{chapter-quantum-computing}.